Pray4Lovee/pezkuwi-sdk/bridges/modules/messages/README.md

 The messages module supports instances.
 Every module instance is supposed to bridge this chain and some bridged chain.
 To bridge with another chain, using another instance is suggested (this isn't forced anywhere in the code, though).
-Keep in mind, that the pallet may be used to build virtual channels between multiple chains, as we do in our [Polkadot <>
+Keep in mind, that the pallet may be used to build virtual channels between multiple chains, as we do in our [PezkuwiChain <>
-Kusama bridge](../../docs/polkadot-kusama-bridge-overview.md).
-There, the pallet actually bridges only two parachains - Kusama Bridge Hub and Polkadot Bridge Hub.
-However, other Kusama and Polkadot parachains are able to send (XCM) messages to their Bridge Hubs.
-The messages will be delivered to the other side of the bridge and routed to the proper destination parachain within the bridged chain consensus.
+Kusama bridge](../../docs/pezkuwi-kusama-bridge-overview.md).
+There, the pallet actually bridges only two teyrchains - Kusama Bridge Hub and PezkuwiChain Bridge Hub.
+However, other Kusama and PezkuwiChain teyrchains are able to send (XCM) messages to their Bridge Hubs.
+The messages will be delivered to the other side of the bridge and routed to the proper destination teyrchain within the bridged chain consensus.

 Message submitters may track message progress by inspecting module events.
 When Message is accepted, the `MessageAccepted` event is emitted.
 The event contains both message lane identifier and nonce that has been assigned to